Coastside Gives is May 1, 2025

 We hold free speaker events on local history topics, provide an education program to all schools in the area, and record oral histories to preserve the stories of the coast.
 If you have questions about Coastside history, contact our research team.

 The Association offers Coastside history videos to students, teachers and history buffs, and we serve as a resource for anyone with questions about the history of this unique region.
 We have completed construction of our new Coastside History Museum in the old barn behind the jail.
 We welcome new members and donations to support our programs.
-We very much rely on volunteers as docents, for research, and our other activities; more details here.
+We have no paid staff, and rely solely on volunteers as docents, for our education program, research, and other activities.

 Miramar: Small Town/Big History